mirceaned/Tools/GraphQL.md

-# APIs are everywhere
+# APIs are in the house!
-- your thermostat/smartwatch
+- your thermostat/smartwatch/Alexa
 - twitter, linkedin
 - wheather

-## How do we make use of all this?
+## How?
-- to consume APIs you need a client program and the expected shape of the query
+- to consume APIs you need a client program and the expected shape of the query (you can be a system)
-- to produce APIs you need to implement a server that provides data queries, mutations and subscriptions
+- to produce APIs you need to implement a server that provides queries, mutations and subscriptions

-## What is GraphQL?
+## Why GraphQL?
+Why?
 - a specification for APIs (Application Prograaming Interfaces)
 - modern replacement for RESTful API
 - developed by Facebook to help internal and external teams to query data organized in graphs (posts, friends)